UsabilityEngineering/ShowSpotter/phase3/README.md

 ## Protocol Overview

 This study is a formative evaluation that will help us make any changes to our website before final release.
 We are taking a think-aloud approach so we can understand what the participant is thinking when making their decisions during the test.
-We are timing the tasks so we are aware that think-aloud will alter the time but we will still get a general idea of how long it takes to complete.
+We are timing the tasks and we are aware that think-aloud will alter the time, but we will still get a general idea of how long it takes to complete.

 ### Task 1